troessner/reek/README.md

   - lib/rake/legacy_tasks
 ```

+As you see above, Reek's configuration consists of 3 different sections denoted by 3 different keys:

+* detectors
+* directories
+* exclude_paths

+Whatever you add to your configuration should be scoped under one of those keys.

 If you have a directory directive for which a default directive exists, the more specific
 one (which is the directory directive) will take precedence.